clin1234/clin1234.github.io/index.md

 As a news program would say: Wilkommen zu Tagesschau.
 Heut in Studio, _insert anchor here_.

+## Consulting

+With close to 2 years of experience contributing to prominent open-source projects and development on Linux and Windows, my experience will help you modernize your aging codebase, whether that may be upgrading to newer versions of C++ (and thus incorporate useful convenicnes), or fixing system-related issues on Linux and Windows.
+Rates are tailorable to your specific needs: contact **[here](mailto:clin@rollins.edu)**

 # Miscellaneous certifications

 Because of limited space to squeeze my resume into a single page, certifications that I deem secondary in terms of importance will be listed here.